smikula/good-fences/README.md

 ## Configuring good-fences

 Good-fences is configured by creating **fence.json** files throughout your project's directory structure.
-These configuration files apply various rules or attributes to their directory and the modules underneath it.
+This configuration file defines a "fence" around that directory (and any subdirectories).
+Within a fenced directory, modules may import each other without restriction—fences only control what passes in or out of them.
-The **fence.json** files may be nested, so that a given module may have two or more configuration files that apply to it.
+Fences may be nested, so that a given directory may have two or more configuration files that apply to it.

 A typical **fence.json** might look like the following.